palpriya830/Python/README.md

   And i can import import function after importing file by using syntax : filename.fun(arguments)
              ******OR*******
-by using this syntax:from fileneme import function name
+by using this syntax: from fileneme import function name

 #             *******File handling modes *******
 we can open diffirent files by using these functions.